pparacch/tdd_r_with_testthat/README.md

 # README

-Using a TDD approach with the support of the `testthat` package to solve teh roman conversion algorithm challenge in R.
+Using a TDD approach with the support of the `testthat` package to solve a simple problem in R: implement a roman conversion algorithm.

+The main focus is on the practice of Test Driven Development and not the code created.

 See `tests/test_input_argument_validity.R` for the actual tests for validity of input argument.
 See `tests/test_roman_numeral_conversiona.R` for the actual tests for converstions.